Medicare Advantage vs. Supplement: Which Type Is Right for You?

 • Higher monthly premiums

-• Requires a separate Part D drug plan
+• No drug coverage included — a separate Part D plan is needed for prescriptions

 • No built-in dental, vision, or hearing coverage